 October 2013.
 During a round-the-world by train journey, I started falling over for no apparent reason.
 My balance became so bad that I abandoned the journey midway (in Novosibirsk, Siberia) and returned to Scotland to find out what was causing the problem.

 March 2015.
-After 17 months of being poked and prodded by numerous different doctors and neurologists, I was finally diagnosed as having spinocerebellar ataxia.
-A very rare, incurable (and progressive), neurological condition which will eventually see me in a wheelchair (it now has).
+After 17 months of being poked and prodded by numerous doctors and neurologists, I was finally diagnosed as having spinocerebellar ataxia.
+A very rare, incurable (and progressive), neurological condition which I was told would eventually see me in a wheelchair (it now has).
 Or worse.

 “Ataxia” was completely new to me.
-Which shouldn’t really have surprised me though, as I subsequently found out that I was not alone in my ignorance: 91% of the UK population have never heard of it either.
+Which shouldn’t really have come as a surprise.
+I subsequently found out that I was not alone in my ignorance: 91% of the UK population have never heard of it either.

 For a visual explanation of the affects of ataxia, please watch the following two videos (the first of which was my very first introduction to this thing called “ataxia” after my diagnosis in 2015).
-Both videos feature an amazingly brave young girl called Millie-Mae Enderby, and are about her first diagnosis (when she was just 10 years old), and a later video which explains how ataxia affects her, and other teenagers, at an age when young people are very conscious of how they appear to others:
+Both videos feature an amazingly brave young girl called Millie-Mae, and are about her first diagnosis (when she was just 10 years old), and a later video which explains how ataxia affects her now – and at an age when young people are very conscious of how they appear to others:

 And, rather sadly, I also learned that the medical research which aims to find a cure for this condition, and which is currently being done in a variety of medical laboratories across the planet, is reliant on charity for its continued funding.

 So, to do my bit, and to raise some of the money needed, I started “walking”.

 Between 2015 and 2017, and while I could still walk reasonably well (although I increasingly had to rely on my walking stick, mainly for balance at that stage), I “walked”.